 1. Play Ice Breaker Games

 When it comes to ways to have fun, games should always be somewhere on the list.
 There’s several ways you can make getting to know your coworkers into a fun activity for everyone.
-If you’re in a managerial position, try setting up times for some of these games:
+If you’re in a managerial position, try setting up times for some of these get to know your coworker games:

 - Two Truths and a Lie: This game is easy to play and can be a great way to get to know the people you work with.
 Each person tells three quick stories or facts about themselves, two of them the truth and one being a lie.
 Those listening to the story have to try guessing which story is the lie.
 You can learn some really surprising things about your team this way, and it fosters a sense of community.